 These tests are recommended when serum ferritin is reported as normal or high and:

-- iron deficiency is suspected clinically, or
+- iron deficiency is suspected clinically,

-- patient has kidney failure, or
+- patient has chronic kidney failure or chronic heart failure

 - chronic infection, inflammation or malignancy is present